Novant8/svt-web-demonstrator/README.md

     console.log(token)
     ```
 2. Now that you have obtained the token you just enter it in in the cookie section of the front-end or enter it in a POST request to get the logged in user/admin priveleges.
+3. In the cookie section insert "access_token" in the name field and the token received in the value field.

 ### CWE-522: Insufficiently Protected Credentials